Case Study: Torsion Axle Walking Beam Suspension

 Let’s look again at the illustration of a walking beam suspension where only one side encounters a bump.
-Now let’s also look at it from the TOP and SIDE of the trailer.
+This time, let’s also look at it from the TOP and SIDE of the trailer.

 A Side View shows that the axles are no longer perpendicular to the direction of trailer travel.
 That means they are now “steering” slightly.

-The non-parallel condition is harder to see in the Top View, yet obviously it is there.
+The non-parallel condition is harder to see in the Top View, yet looking closely, it is there.

-Another view, this one close up on the Side View illustrates this condition even better.
-Note that if the axles were straight with respect to the side view, we would see the axles each as just a series of concentric circles.
+The image below is a close up on the Side View, with the two near wheels removed.
+The view below illustrates this condition even better.
+Note that if the axles were straight with respect to the side view, we would see the axles each as a series of concentric circles.

-This is just the nature of the walking beam suspension.
-Though we can minimize it, without complicated linkage, it will always be there to some extent.
+This is the nature of the walking beam suspension.
+We can minimize it, yet without a complicated linkage, it will always be there to some extent.
 This condition occurs because the rocking beams tilt differently left and right.

 One way to decrease the effect is with longer axles — or more accurately, greater distance between the rocking beams.
 The skew distance is the same, but spread over a longer distance, the effect is less.

 Another way to minimize the effect is by placing the axles more in line with the pivot point of the rocking beam.
 Compare the closeup side view illustration above with this next illustration.
 The one above shows the axles under the walking beam while the one below shows the axles on top of the beam.
+It places them almost inline with the rocker pivot point.
 Notice how the simple alignment difference changes the “skew” or “steering” effect.